-Food Waste AD is the short way to refer to the anaerobic digestion of inedible food for renewable energy and natural fertiliser.
-That sentence encapsulates the core philosophy of the movement towards food waste AD.
+Food Waste AD is the short way to refer to the anaerobic digestion of food waste.
+In other words, extracting energy from inedible food provides renewable energy and natural fertiliser while diverting environmentally damaging waste away from landfills.
+That encapsulates the core philosophy of the movement towards food waste AD.

 “It's a crying same that any food is wasted while so many people struggle to feed themselves.
 Mechanically digesting this waste, partially at least rescues the appalling situation to a degree.”